twoojoo/node-smart-queues/README.md

 ### Redis Storage

 Will use Redis' lists as storage system.
 An [ioredis](https://github.com/luin/ioredis) client must be provideded to the queue.
-If the items pushed to the queue may be bigger than 512MB (max redis storage size), consider using the compression system (gzip) shipped with the queue system.
+If the items pushed to the queue may be bigger than 512MB (maximum Redis record size), consider using the compression (gzip) shipped with the queue system.

 ```typescript
 import { Redis } from "ioredis"